Sixeight/cctop/README.md

   - `LIMIT EXCEEDED` - Already over token limit
 - **Accuracy warning**: Shows when token limit estimation may be inaccurate

-### How Sessions Work
+### How It Works

-Claude Code uses a 5-hour rolling window system:

-- Sessions start with your first message to Claude
-- Each session lasts exactly 5 hours from that first message
+- Sessions last 5 hours from first message
-- Token limits apply within each 5-hour session
+- Token limits reset with each new session
-- New sessions begin automatically after the previous one ends

-### Dynamic Token Limit Estimation

-cctop now learns from your usage patterns to provide more accurate token limits:

-- **Initial estimates** based on official Anthropic message counts
-- **Adaptive learning** improves accuracy as you use Claude more
-- **Outlier detection** removes anomalous sessions from calculations
-- **Hybrid approach** combines historical data with official limits
-- **Accuracy monitoring** warns when estimates may be unreliable

-The more you use Claude, the more accurate the estimates become!
+- Auto mode detects your plan from usage history (100k+ → Max20, 25k+ → Max5)
+- Estimates improve with more usage data

 ## Credits